IBM-Cloud/investment-insights-for-asset-managers/README.md

    ![flow](./flow.png)

-1. The user selects a risk factor to consider.
+1. User selects a risk factor to consider.
 1. Using Watson Discovery, the app looks for articles related to the risk factor.
 1. The app computes a shock value based on the sentiment of the articles.
-1. Then it calls the Predictive Market Scenarios service to create conditional scenarios to model how, given a change to a subset of factors the broader set of market factors are expected to change.
+1. The app calls the Predictive Market Scenarios service to create conditional scenarios to model how, given a change to a subset of factors the broader set of market factors are expected to change.
 1. Finally it computes analytics on the portfolio stocks under the given scenarios.

-## Deploying the app automatically in Bluemix
+## Deploy to Bluemix using DevOps Toolchain

 The app comes with a toolchain you can use to deploy the solution with few clicks.
 If you want to deploy it manually, you can skip this section.